HANGAR DEVELOPMENT GUIDE

 BUILDING A HANGAR AT THE AIRPORT

-In order to build a hangar at the Cherokee County Airport, you will need to write a letter of interest (LOI) to Cherokee County requesting that you would like to build a hangar at the airport.
-Your letter will need to include your name, address, building size, and how soon you would like to build.
-Once we receive your letter, we will schedule a meeting to discuss the location and go over the lease and design options.
+To build a hangar at the Cherokee County Airport, you must write a letter of interest (LOI) to Cherokee County requesting that you would like to build a hangar at the airport.
+Your letter must include your name, address, building size, and how soon you want to develop.
+Once we receive your letter, we will schedule a meeting to discuss the location and review the lease and design options.

 ENTERING INTO A LAND LEASE

-After meeting with the Airport Manager to discuss land areas available for development and go over the land lease and a site survey will need to be conducted by a registered land surveyor.
-After completion of the survey, the lease will be completed and put on the agenda for Commissioners Court for approval.
+After meeting with the Airport Manager to discuss land areas available for development and go over the land lease, a site survey will need to be conducted by a registered land surveyor.
+After completion of the survey, the lease will be put on the agenda for the Commissioners Court for approval.

 HANGAR SETBACKS AND HEIGHT RESTRICTIONS

 All hangar construction must conform to setback requirements.
-The Federal Aviation Administration enforces specific setbacks from runway and taxiways as well as height restrictions at public airports.
+The Federal Aviation Administration enforces specific setbacks from runway and taxiways and height restrictions at public airports.

 APRON ACCESS CONSTRUCTION

-The builder will construct the apron area between the hangar door and extending out to the taxiway or lane at its sole expense.
+The builder will construct the apron area between the hangar door and extend it to the taxiway or taxilane at its sole expense.

-New construction may require installation of electrical or telephone service lines.
-You will be responsible for the entire cost of the installation of these services.
-All new electrical and telephone lines will be placed underground.
+New construction may require the installation of electrical or telephone service lines.
+You will be responsible for the entire cost of installing these services.
+All new electrical and phone lines will be placed underground.

 Hangar sites are defined as being the outside footprint of the hangar.
-The minimum is 3,600 square feet which is a site for a 60’ x 60’ hangar.
+The minimum is 3,600 square feet, a site for a 60' x 60' hangar.

 The FAA must conduct an airspace study for any new development proposed at the airport.
-This prevents any encroachment from buildings into FAR Part 77 imaginary surfaces which may impact future airport operations.
-To start this process, the applicant must file a Form 7460-1, Notice of Proposed Construction or Alteration, with the FAA.
+This prevents any encroachment from buildings into FAR Part 77 imaginary surfaces, which may impact future airport operations.
+The applicant must file Form 7460-1, Notice of Proposed Construction or Alteration, with the FAA to start this process.
 The Airport Manager can assist with the completion and submission of this form.
-It will take the FAA at least 60 days to conduct the study, so the applicant is urged to submit the Form 7460-1 early in the process so construction is not held up.
+It will take the FAA at least 60 days to conduct the study, so the applicant is urged to submit Form 7460-1 early in the process so construction is not held up.
 Construction cannot begin without an approved airspace study, which must be submitted to the Airport Manager.

 PURCHASING A PRE-EXISTING HANGAR

-If you buy a privately-owned hangar that is already at the airport, the seller will need to write a letter to the Airport Manager stating their intention to sell to you and requesting the assignment of their lease to you.
+If you buy a privately owned hangar already at the airport, the seller will need to write a letter to the Airport Manager stating their intention to sell to you and requesting the assignment of their lease to you.

 SELLING A HANGAR

-The above checklist is to serve as a guide and by no means intended to be a complete list of required items.
-For additional information, please contact the airport office at 903-586-8219.
+***The above checklist serves as a guide and is not intended to be a complete list of required items.
+For additional information, please get in touch with the airport office at 903-586-8219.